openstack/openstack-ansible-specs/specs/mitaka/standalone-swift.rst

 * add test to project_config

-* enable test in os-ansible-deployment
+* enable test in openstack-ansible

 Testing